 - Draulic Technology

 - A cushioning technology used by DaDa Footwear.
 It resembles

 Nike Shox but uses different technology.

 - Where I (Charlie) sometimes find

-I had one recently (June 2000) where I was back in
+I had one a while back (June 2000) where I was back in

 class and coach asked, "Do you